sailshq/treeline1/README.md

 </h4>

 If you are interested in contributing to any of these modules, please follow the directions outlined in the relevant repo(s).
 Feature requests, bug reports, patches, tests, documentation, or even proof-reads are all welcome :)

+## The Treeline.io Beta

+So...
+Treeline is not publicly available yet.
+We're working very hard to get ready for GA, especially on docs and examples.
+For the latest release schedule, check out our website or @treeline on Twitter.

+If you're interested in beta testing, please visit our website and sign up for early access.

+> _If you're a Sails.js contributor still waiting on your beta code, hit me up on Twitter ([@mikermcneil](http://twitter.com/mikermcneil)) and I'll set up your account personally._

 ## License